Skip to Main Content

 1. Case, Statute, Circuit Split, and Comparative Papers

-2. Non-Legal Framework and New Trends Papers
+2. Non-Legal Framework Papers (non-"doctrinal" analysis or interdisciplinary papers)

 • Start with the resources you already know: how did you become familiar with the topic?
-Use those resources to develop a roadmap for further investigation, starting with the sources that the first resource cites.
+Use those materials to develop a roadmap for further investigation, starting with the sources that the first resource cites.

 Adjusting the Scope